vitalboyzf/cloudberrydb-site/src/pages/contribute/code.md

     ```
     $ git fetch upstream
     ```
+3. Rebase your codebase to the upstream main branch.

+    ```
+    $ git rebase upstream/main
+    ```

-3. Create a new branch if you are starting new work.
+4. Create a new branch if you are starting new work.

     ```
     $ git checkout -b branch-name